PhantomChain/docs/docs/cookbook/exchanges/relay.md

 ---

 # Running a Relay Node
-Ark offers an easy to setup solution for running a relay node for v2 with [Core Commander](https://github.com/ArkEcosystem/core-commander).
+Phantom offers an easy to setup solution for running a relay node for v2 with [Core Commander](https://github.com/PhantomChain/core-commander).

-The experience is similar to the old solution for v1: Ark Commander.
+The experience is similar to the old solution for v1: Phantom Commander.

 Core Commander only supports Ubuntu (16.04, 18.04).